jklemens90/Terraform/Three Tier Architecture/README.md

 Other notable implementations include Active Directory and Appstream.

-A Lambda function (written in Python) that will automate snapshots of EBS volumes for servers on a nightly basis.
-This lambda function will be triggered by an EventBridge scheduler.
+A Lambda function (written in Python) that automates snapshots of EBS volumes for servers on a nightly basis.
+This lambda function is triggered by an EventBridge scheduler.

 -------------------------------------------------------------------------------------